-If in case, Authors discover a significant error or inaccuracy in an article of his/hers that has been already published by International Review of Law and Economics(IRLE), he/she has an obligation to promptly notify the editors and cooperate with them to correct the article or retract it, as per case may be or whatever be appropriate.
+If in case, Authors discover a significant error or inaccuracy in an article of his/hers that has been already published by British Journal of Business Research(BJBR), he/she has an obligation to promptly notify the editors and cooperate with them to correct the article or retract it, as per case may be or whatever be appropriate.

 Responsibilities of Reviewers

-The reviewers perform work for International Review of Law and Economics(IRLE) on a volunteer basis.
+The reviewers perform work for British Journal of Business Research(BJBR) on a volunteer basis.
 The reviewers are free to decline the invitations to review a particular manuscript at their discretion because of any reason (e.g., workload and/or other commitments, timeframe).
 The reviewers should not be supposed to accept the manuscript for review assignments for which if they feel unqualified.

 The reviewers who have accepted manuscript assignments shall be committed to submit their reviews within the time span.

-All the manuscripts received for review must be treated as a confidential document, and must not be disclose or discussed with any others except the editorial office of International Review of Law and Economics (IRLE).
+All the manuscripts received for review must be treated as a confidential document, and must not be disclosed or discussed with any others except the editorial office of British Journal of Business Research (BJBR).

 The reviewer must keep manuscript confidential and not supposed to be used for any sort of personal advantage.